team-exor/exor-mn-installer/README.md

      ```

      Usage Example: `sudo sh exor-mn-installer.sh -u`
+- -R or --rpcall

+     Send an RPC command to all wallets controlled by this script and display the results

+     Usage Example: `sudo sh exor-mn-installer.sh -R getblockcount`
 - -S or --stopall

      Shutdown all wallets controlled by this script and wait for all to finish shutting down before continuing